jtorp/Demo001/README.md

 This project demonstrates:
 - A basic GitLab CI/CD pipeline with build, test, and deploy stages.
-- A self-hosted GitLab Runner deployed on the cheapest AWS instance possible (you're welcome).
+- A self-hosted GitLab Runner deployed on the cheapest AWS instance possible (⚠️⚠️⚠️If you stop/reboot a basic EC2 instance without an Elastic IP attached, AWS will assign a new public IP).

 ##